 19. Offers and promotions

-If you have a promotion or sale, don’t forget to share it on Instagram.
+If you have a promotion or sale, don't forget to share it on Instagram as one of your Instagram post ideas.
 The more creative and visual you can make it the better.
-If you have over 10,000 followers or a verified account you can also add “Swipe Up” links on Instagram Stories to encourage followers to swipe/click through to your content.
+If you have over 10,000 followers or a verified account you can also add "Swipe Up" links on Instagram Stories to encourage followers to swipe/click through to your content.

 Throwback posts allow you to tap into popular hashtags like #ThrowbackThursday as well as to recycle old content.
 And let's face it, we all love anything nostalgic, right?